 - Child support — Both parents are expected to contribute to the costs of raising their children.
 This often means that the higher-earning (and often noncustodial) parent must make payments to the other to care for children.
 Whether you and your child’s other parent can reach an agreement on support or the court makes that determination, I will help you to secure payments that are fair and beneficial to children.

 As an experienced family lawyer, I understand the difficulties of ending a relationship, especially when children are involved.
 If you are choosing to separate rather than divorce, I will guide you through the process while providing the advice and advocacy you deserve.

-Contact a South Carolina family lawyer for advice on legal separation
+Contact a SC family lawyer for advice on legal separation

-If you wish to pursue a legal separation in South Carolina, Ballinger Law Firm can provide the guidance you need.
-Call my Charleston office at 843-405-8952 or contact me online to schedule a consultation.
+If you wish to pursue a legal separation in SC, Ballinger Law Firm can provide the guidance you need.
+Call my Mt.
+Pleasant office at 843-405-8952 or contact me online to schedule a consultation.